How to Make the Most of the South Island in Two Weeks (14 Days)

 - Day 13 – Geraldine to Christchurch

-Renting a Car or Campervan for Two Weeks in the South Island
+Renting a Car or Campervan for 14 Days on the South Island

-Bus Tours for Two Weeks in the South Island
+Alternative Transport: 14-Day Bus Tours of the South Island

 For travellers who would rather let someone else do the driving, escorted bus tours are available to take you around New Zealand with like-minded people.
 Some tour companies that offer 12-14-day tours of the South Island are listed in The Best 10-12-Day Tours of the South Island.
 Plus, see How to Travel by Bus in New Zealand for more ways to experience New Zealand without a car.